So, before we get into my favorite exterior paint colors, let’s discuss the best way to narrow down the choices.

 Another nice one is MONTEREY WHITE hc-27.

-White Dove goes with most of the light to medium historical colors– or any of the other white shades too.
+White Dove goes with most of the light to medium historical colors– or any of the other white shades.
 But please test first.

-HAWTHORNE YELLOW hc-5 – looks very fresh and unexpected in this charming one a half story craftsman bungalow.
+HAWTHORNE YELLOW hc-5 looks fresh and unexpected in this charming one-and-a-half-story craftsman bungalow.
 The image was taken from a real estate listing, and the home is no longer for sale.

 And now, my very favorite exterior paint color

-If I was a house and I needed to be painted, I would want to be one of Martha Stewart’s houses in her compound in Katonah, NY.
-This is one thing I know quite a lot about because I lived only 3 miles a day and drove past it dozens of times as it was on my way to clients and a choir I sang in for several years.
+If I were a house that needed to be painted, I would want to be one of Martha Stewart’s houses in her compound in Katonah, NY.
+I’m quite familiar with her home as I used to drive past it on my way to clients for years.

-There are several buildings of various sizes, and each of them is painted this ONE COLOR.
+There are several buildings of various sizes, each of which is painted this ONE COLOR.

 This is an accurate 17th-18th century way of painting country homes–particularly in New England and Salt Box styles.
-They didn’t have the luxury of selecting a contrast color.
-OR, maybe they just preferred it that way.
-Me too!
+You can see more houses like this here when I visited the historic Old Deerfield village three summers ago.

 ROCKPORT GRAY – hc-105

-It’s warm, putty color, with a touch of green and brown and a lot of gray.
-There is a lot of stone on the property, and the color looks amazing with it and with all of the lush greenery that abounds.
+It’s a warm, putty color with a whisper of green, some beige, and a lot of gray.
+There is a lot of stone on the property, and the color looks amazing with it and lush property all around.

 I found a closeup!